 - Lettuce, Kale, Spinach, Peas: 40° F or Warmer

 - Onions, Leeks, Turnips, Swiss chard: 50° F or Warmer

 - Broccoli, Cabbage, Cauliflower, Carrots, Beans, Beets: 60° F or warmer

 - Tomatoes, Squash, Corn, Cucumber, Melons, Peppers: 70° F or warmer

 The seed germination temperature is much warmer than plants growing temperature.
 Once seeded, many plants and veggies handle cooler temperatures as long as the soil is warm.
 If you want to do the spring planting, plant the seeds indoors, or use plastic covers to warm the soil quickly.

 5 Best Soil Thermometer

-Vee Gee Scientific Thermometer is with a 6-inch stainless steel stem and 3-inch glass-covered display for durability.
-The temperature range from -40 to 160 degree F. The soil temperature reading is accurate with the Vee Gee thermometer.
+Vee Gee Scientific Thermometer is with a 6-inch stainless steel stem and a 3-inch glass-covered display for durability.
+The temperature range from -40 to 160 degree F. The best soil temperature reading is accurate with the Vee Gee thermometer.

 REOTEMP thermometer is corrosion resistant with a 304 stainless steel case, bezel, and 7-inch stem.
 It is perfect for seeding, transplanting, and gardening.
-REOTEMP has a 2-inch dial to easily read the temperature and the temperature ranges between 0-220 degrees F.
+REOTEMP has a 2-inch dial to read the temperature easily, and the temperature ranges between 0-220 degrees F.

 Buyer Guidance for Best Soil Thermometer